 - £390 worth of all other goods including gifts and souvenirs.

 - If you arrive by private plane or boat, your duty free allowance for "all other goods" is reduced to £270.

-The tobacco and... alcohol allowances only apply if you are over 17 years old.
-You can bring these in for your own personal use but you have to pay duty on them.
+The tobacco and alcohol allowances only apply if you are over 17 years old.
+You can bring more than the allowance for these in for your own personal use but you have to pay duty on anything above the allowance.